Is Yogurt Paleo?

 This camp therefore believes that yogurt can be good for you because it contains a good amount of nutrients like protein, probiotics, and calcium.
-They say studies have shown that yogurt has not been shown to be harmful to populations that have eaten it for a long time (for example, certain populations in India and Africa).
+Studies have shown that yogurt isn’t harmful to populations that have eaten it for a long time (for example, certain populations in India and Africa).

 They also point out that many people have less of an allergic reaction to goat and sheep’s milk, so these types of yogurt could potentially solve the allergy issue.

 It’s important to state that these benefits are only thought to apply when the diary in question comes from cows, sheep, and goats that have been grass-fed and pastured.

 Yogurt Is Not Paleo

 Overall, yogurt is not paleo for the same reasons that other forms of dairy are not paleo but it is up to you whether or not you consume it.

 How To Know What Is And Isn’t Paleo

 Check out is Paleo.io, the mobile app that answers the question, “is __ paleo?”.
 Paleo.io comes with the most comprehensive paleo diet food list out there, so no matter which food you’re confused about, you’ll always be able to find out whether or not it’s paleo.

 Is Yogurt Paleo?
 Further Resources And Reading

 If you want to learn more about why yogurt and almost all dairy is not generally considered to be paleo, check out these additional resources.